thecodingmachine/getting-things-done-basic-edition/index.md

 The first step is installing the environment.
 This can be done in 2 lines!
+Open a terminal, create a directory that will contain your project, move in this directory and then type:

 	# Let's download composer.
 If you don't have CURL installed
 	# see other Composer install techniques at http://getcomposer.org/download/
 	curl -s https://getcomposer.org/installer | php
+	# At this point, you should have a composer.phar file in your directory.

 	# Let's download the whole project!
 	php composer.phar create-project -s dev mouf/getting-things-done-basic-edition

 This will download and install the template project, along all the dependencies.

-Once the project has been downloaded, you need to install Mouf.
+It can take up to 5 minutes for the complete download, so grab a cup of coffee, and come back when it is downloaded.

+Is it downloaded?
+Then you need to run the Mouf install process.
+As with most of the work in Mouf, this is web-based.
 Open your browser:
 	http://[your_domain]/[your_path]/vendor/mouf/mouf